Lupus-in-fabula-studios/Yarnslator/README.md

  -(optional) drag and drop a .csv file to use as reference in the "References string file" field

+ -Write the language code for the language you wish to translate to in the "Language used" field

  -(optional) press on filter to filter the lines of dialogue shown down to specific nodes

  -(optional) toggle the "Show only lines in need of change" button to only show lines marked by yarn spinner with (NEEDS UPDATE)